 Similar to a CBD capsule, it’s easy to take a CBD gummy almost anytime and anywhere.
 Be careful: though they seem like candy, CBD can have side effects and some people report feeling a bit sleepy, spacey or lethargic when they consume too much CBD, especially in edible form.

 Now that hemp is legal in the U.S., people all over the country enjoy smoking hemp flower.

 This type of CBD or hemp can be made into a “joint” or hand-rolled cigarette, or smoked in a pipe.
 You can even use it to make your own CBD oil.
 It might be one of the fastest growing types of CBD around today, in terms of popularity.

 While hemp flower looks (and smells) like psychoactive cannabis (“marijuana”), it still doesn’t make you feel high, just like the other types of CBD oil product on this list.
 People who smoke hemp flower report feeling very relaxed afterwards, and some may find temporary relief of pain, anxiety, or other troubling conditions.
 Effects are similar in many ways to vaping.
 While inhaling any kind of smoke has health risks, some people may prefer smoking hemp flower to worrying about the additives in vape products.

-Of course, even though CBD and hemp are legal, it’s still possible you could get in trouble, at least temporarily, because this product looks and smells psychoactive cannabis.
-Use discretion about when and where you light up, or where you carry this product, especially if you’re in area where police or other law enforcement are especially vigilant about enforcing the war on drugs.
+Of course, even though CBD and hemp are legal, it’s still possible you could get in trouble, at least temporarily, because this product looks and smells like psychoactive cannabis.
+Use discretion about when and where you light up, or where you carry this product, especially if you’re in an area where police or other law enforcement are especially vigilant about enforcing the war on drugs.